One-Step Residual Shifting Diffusion for Image Super-Resolution via Distillation: Algorithms of RSD, ResShift-RSD and Used Notation

-The pseudocode for the proposed ResShift-VSD training algorithm is presented in Algorithm \ref{alg:VSD}, while the foundational theoretical framework is detailed in Appendix \ref{app:vsd}.
-To ensure a fair comparison with the distillation loss in OSEDiff \cite{wu2024onestep}, specifically the VSD Loss, under an identical experimental setup (i.e., ResShift), we adapted it to the ResShift framework using the same implementation details.
+The pseudocode for the baseline ResShift-VSD training algorithm is presented in Algorithm \ref{alg:VSD}, while the foundational theoretical framework is detailed in Appendix \ref{app:vsd_only}.
+To ensure a fair comparison with the distillation loss in OSEDiff \citep{wu2024onestep}, specifically the VSD loss, under an identical experimental setup (i.e., ResShift), we adapted it to the ResShift framework using the same implementation details.
+In Table \ref{tab:notation} we provide a detailed explanation of the notation used in Algorithms \ref{alg:main} and \ref{alg:VSD}.